Peasants to Puddles

 You can read the full army record for Alexander Richards here.
 There was no conscription in 1914, so Alexander must have joined of his own free will.
 But in February 1915 the army issued a warrant for him on the grounds of desertion; he left camp before the ship set sail.

 In September 1915 Alexander Richards had a child (Alexander Thomas Richards) with Mary Kate O'Connor in Melbourne.
 Perhaps it was the news that Mary Kate was pregnant that caused him to desert the army 7 months earlier.
-He did however do right by Mary Kate initially and married her in Melbourne in July 1916.
+He did however do right by Mary Kate initially and married her (under the name Alexander Richards) in Melbourne in July 1916.
 The photo below is of Mary Kate Richards nee O'Connor.

-Mary Kate must have become pregnant again almost immediately as she gave birth to a second child in April 1917.
+Mary Kate must have become pregnant again around the time of the marriage, as she gave birth to a second child in April 1917.
 For whatever reason, Alexander didn't stay for the birth of his second child.
 He enlisted in the army again in September 1916, this time under the name Arthur James Harris.
-He couldn't re-enlist as Alexander Richards as presumably there was still a warrant out for his desertion under that name.
+He couldn't re-enlist as Alexander Richards or Alexander McLeab as presumably there were still warrants out for his desertion under those names.
 You can see his full service record under this name here.
 Arthur James Harris being one and the same as Alexander Richard Thorburn is indicated by his next of kin detailed as below - his sister Flora Sharpe and his mother Adelaide Foster.
 He is also described once again as having red hair.

 Initially he seems to have done quite well in the army and was promoted to Corporal, but this was not to last and he was demoted back down to Private.
 His battalion was sent to France in the summer of 1917 and in December he was wounded in action.
 His wounds couldn't have been too serious at this point as he rejoined his battalion a week later.
 He was granted leave to Paris in February 1918, but sadly when he returned to the fight, he was killed in action on 9th April 1918.